sandeeppanda92/aib-data/medium/TendermintBFT.md

 is inspired by Raft, is that it's simpler so normal engineers could understand.
 If we compare this with the new generation of protocols like Ouroboros, etc...

-...[some off the record stuff]...
+...some off the record stuff...

 __CC__: Can you expand on the termination requirement?

-*Important point about Liveness in Tendermint* __ZM__: In Tendermint, we are saying, for termination, we are making assumption that the system is partially synchronous.
+*Important point about Liveness in Tendermint*

+__ZM__: In Tendermint, we are saying, for termination, we are making assumption that the system is partially synchronous.
 And in a partially synchronous system model, we are able to mathematically prove that the protocol will make decisions; it will decide.
 In Casper, they don't talk about this thing.
 I know that bucky was talking to vlad and I think Vlad still has this position that termination is easy, it's trivial, and they will address it after.
 When people compare Tendermint and Casper, they compare Tesla and a car which is not finished.

-...\[some off the record stuff\]...
+...some off the record stuff...

 If you ask me about the competition from the algorithmic point of view, the only strong competition we have is vmware research.
-So the Dahlia group, where they are lagging behind is the implemention.
+So the Dahlia group, where they are lagging behind is the implementation.
 This is where we are ahead by at least two years.
 The algorithm is hard but the implementation is harder.
 They are publishing 3 or 4 publications a year and we should follow and learn from each of them.
-Fundamanetally how this works, it's the same system model as
-Tendermint: partially synchronous, timing assumptions,
+Fundamentally how this works, it's very similar.
+It's the same system model as Tendermint: partially synchronous, timing assumptions, safety always holds,  and now at the consensus level, it's slightly different.
+So it's a variant.
+We can probably take their protocol and implement it relatively easily in Tendermint.
+It's an incremental idea but there is nothing fundamentally different there.

+__CC__: What is a persistent peer?

+__ZM__: It's a list of peer identities, which you will try to establish connection to them, in case connection is broken, Tendermint will automatically try to reestablish connection.
+These are important peers, you will really try persistently to establish connection to them.
+For other peers, you just drop it and try from your address book to connect to someone else.
+The address book is a list of peers which you discover that they exist, because we are talking about a very dynamic network—so the nodes are coming and going away—and the gossiping protocol is discovering new nodes and gossiping them around.
+So every node will keep the list of new nodes it discovers, and when you need to establish connection to a peer, you'll look to address book and get some addresses from there.
+There's categorization/ranking of nodes there.

 [1]: https://github.com/tendermint/tendermint/blob/master/docs/specification/new-spec/reactors/consensus/proposer-selection.md
 [2]: https://github.com/tendermint/tendermint/blob/master/docs/specification/new-spec/reactors/consensus/proposer-selection.md